sfernana/FCCDIRAC/README.md

 ### b - Setting up ILCDIRAC environment

-IlcDirac is  an  extension  of  the DIRAC framework, it is  built  on  top  of  the  workflow  API  from Dirac.
+ILCDIRAC is  an  extension  of  the DIRAC framework, it is  built  on  top  of  the  workflow  API  from Dirac.

-ILCDirac offers a set of applications used  in  the  LC  community and there 14  that are  currently  supported  natively by ILCDirac.
+ILCDIRAC offers a set of applications used  in  the  LC  community and 14 applications are  currently  supported  natively by ILCDIRAC.

 Among  them  are  :